Reception baseline assessment for 4-year-olds

-Here, we explain everything you need to know about the RBA, including what it is, how it's carried out, whether you'll get the results – and how it fits in with other assessments your child will have in their first year of school.
+Here, we answer all your questions about the RBA, including what it is, examples of what it involves, how it's carried out, whether you'll get the results – and how it fits in with other assessments your child will have in their first year of school.

 What if my child's at primary school in Northern Ireland?
 There's no testing in Year One.